We've decided to shut down PartyHardPolitics.com. We’re sorry to see it go, but we've decided it’s… [more]

 Over the past few days, one of my former homes has been in the news rather a lot.
 Georgetown, a Jesuit Catholic university in Washington D.C. has been attacked ferociously by an alumnus, successful author William Blatty regarding the increasingly liberal stance it has taken on many issues.
 In turn, the Washington Post carried an op-ed in which another former student, Jason Steidl, defended the university for in his view teaching the true spirit of Catholicism.

-This episode of a rather important discussion which is long overdue in modern Catholic discourse.
+This episode is but the next step in a rather important discussion which is long overdue in modern Catholicism.
 Many Catholic institutions, orders and indeed parishioners seem to be completely at odds with the leadership and hierarchy that is so central to their Church.
 From a host of social issues, to the role of women, the fractures within Catholicism – at least in the developed world – appear to be too fundamental to ignore.

 While Steidl and others have made laudable arguments in favour of their preferences when it comes to how they practice their faith, the reality is they have become utterly divorced from the religion they claim to profess.
 It is time for them to accept that they appear to have accepted a silent Reformation and abandoned the Catholic Church for good.